 In 1988, in order to gain recognition for the PLO and save himself from irrelevance, Arafat agreed to recognize Israel and renounce terrorism.
 It was a historic compromise.
 He unilaterally surrendered Palestinian claims to 78% of historic Palestine and agreed to focus aspirations for Palestinian statehood solely on the remaining 22% -- the West Bank and Gaza.

 Five years later, in 1993, Arafat and Israeli Prime Minister Yitzhak Rabin signed the Oslo Accords, hailed as a blueprint for peace between the two peoples.
-It was the first time Israelis and Palestinians publicly recognized each other as partners for peace rather than enemies who might be defeated by force of arms.
-(In October 1994, Israel signed a peace treaty with Jordan, leaving Syria and Lebanon the only countries bordering Israel that were still in a state of conflict with it.)
+It was the first time Israelis and Palestinians publicly recognized each other as partners for negotiations toward peace rather than enemies who might be defeated by force of arms.
+(In October 1994, Israel signed a peace treaty with Jordan, leaving Syria and Lebanon the only countries bordering Israel still in a state of conflict with it.)
 After that, the 'two-state solution' became the mantra of the mainstream.

 Two years later, Rabin was assassinated by a right-wing Israeli who opposed the Oslo Accords.
-Rabin's replacement, Shimon Peres of the moderate Labor Party, was narrowly defeated a year later by Benjamin Netanyahu of the right-wing Likud Party.
+Rabin's replacement, Shimon Peres of the Labor Party, was narrowly defeated a year later by Benjamin Netanyahu of the right-wing Likud Party.
 Netanyahu opposed the Accords, rejected the idea of a Palestinian state, and intensified settlement building in the occupied territories.
 In all, 380 Palestinians and 260 Israelis were killed during the 'Oslo peace years' of 1993-2000, and the settler population surged from 250,000 to more than 400,000.

 In July of 2000, the Labor Party was back in power, and Israeli public opinion had moved away from Netanyahu's hard line approach, which soured relations with the Western and Arab worlds without any benefit to security.
 But Israelis were wary because Hamas and Islamic Jihad had committed fourteen suicide bombings during the Oslo years.
 And Palestinians felt betrayed because instead of retreating from the occupation as promised, the Israelis had only intensified it.
 Tensions were high.